Functional-renormalization-group approach to strongly coupled Bose-Fermi mixtures in two dimensions: Model

 \subsection{Chemical potentials and distinction of phases}

 The numerical integration of the flow equations yields the physical value of the propagators and interaction vertices at the infrared scale $k=0$.
-Depending on their properties we can distinguish various states and phases of the strongly-coupled Bose-Fermi mixture, summarized in Table \ref{phasedefs}.
+Depending on their properties we can distinguish various states and phases of the strongly coupled Bose-Fermi mixture, summarized in Table \ref{phasedefs}.

 In the single-boson limit, yet at finite fermion density, we distinguish two \textit{states}: a \textit{molecular state} in which the boson is paired into a composite particle, and a \textit{polaron state} where the boson is dressed by fluctuations of majority fermion particles.
 At finite boson density, we distinguish two \textit{phases}: a \textit{molecular phase}, where all bosons are paired into fermionic molecules, $n_t > 0 $ and $n_\phi=0$, and a \textit{mixed phase} where molecules and unpaired polarons coexist \cite{Powell2005}.
 In the mixed phase, $n_\phi>0$, so that the condensate of bosons creates a bilinear coupling in the effective action $\sim h \sqrt{n_\phi} (t^* \psi+\mathrm{c.c.})$ leading to a hybridization of the fermions with the molecular degree of freedom.
 This means that no purely polaronic phase with $n_t=0$ and $n_\phi>0$ is possible.
 In the limit of $n_B\to 0 $ the mixed phase connects to the polaron state, whereas the molecular phase connects to the molecular state.